dhgutteridge/Brew-Distance/README.rst

 This is a mostly faithful remake of
 `Perl's Text::Brew <https://metacpan.org/pod/Text::Brew>`_ implementation,
-except "INITIAL" matches aren't reported in output, since that isn't meaningful.
+except "INITIAL" matches aren't reported in output, since that isn't generally meaningful.
 (And, of course, it's written in a Pythonic idiom.)

 This module isn't intended to be the most efficient determiner of edit distance; rather, it's concerned with simply offering this algorithm